-A few years ago I made a Swiss chard and bacon pasta dish that my husband absolutely LOVED… which is pretty funny, because he grew up as a super picky eater!
+A few years ago, I made a Swiss chard and bacon pasta dish that my husband absolutely LOVED…which is pretty funny, because he grew up as a super picky eater!

 - Healthy.
 Swiss chard offers a decent amount of dietary fiber.

 - Frugal.
 Especially if you belong to a CSA!
+You can find Swiss chard at the store year-round as well.

-- Satisfyingly Delicious with healthy fats and sweet earthy vegetables.
+- Satisfyingly delicious with healthy fats and sweet earthy vegetables.

 - And it’s even vegan-friendly!

 - Cooking Fat.
 My absolute favorite cooking fat for this recipe is bacon grease.
 Yum, yum, yum!
+Coconut oil and olive oil are also yummy, although each lends this recipe a slightly different flavor.

 - Garlic.
 I’ve tried this recipe with both fresh garlic and granulated garlic and hands down, granulated garlic wins out every time.